-This Health and Safety Plan (HASP) presents the practices and procedures that the Contractor shall follow during the demolition of the building located at 130 Liberty Street in New York City.
-The deconstruction of this building will occur in two phases:
+This Health and Safety Plan (HASP) presents the practices and procedures that the Contractor shall implement and enforce during the deconstruction of the building located at 130 Liberty Street in New York City (the Building).
+This HASP will be applicable to all persons entering the Building and to all persons working in and around the Building.
+The deconstruction of the Building will occur in two phases: